ebikatsudon/VTubeStudio/Live2D-Cubism-Editor-Communication.md

 When working on a model in Live2D Cubism, you might want to start/stop sending parameters from VTS into the Editor on the fly.

 To do that, you can set up a hotkey in VTube Studio to toggle sending parameter data on/off.
-The hotkey type is called `"Live2D Editor API param sync"`;
+The hotkey type is called `"Live2D Editor API param sync"`.

 ## Performance